Astros vs. Red Sox Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will hand the ball to Cristian Javier (8-2) for his 24th start of the season.
+- Justin Verlander (8-6) will take the mound for the Astros, his 20th start of the season.

-- In 23 starts this season, he's earned a quality start in nine of them.
+- He has earned a quality start 10 times in 19 starts this season.

-- Javier has started 23 games this season, and he's lasted five or more innings 18 times.
-He averages 5.3 innings per appearance.
+- Verlander will look to finish five or more innings for the 13th start in a row.

-- He has one appearance with no earned runs allowed in 23 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 19 chances this season.

 |Opponent